wiredtiger/wiredtiger/tools/tcmalloc/README.txt

 Implicit
 ========

-To load tcmalloc into your current environment run:
+To load tcmalloc into your current environment by running in the root of your workspace:

 export LD_PRELOAD=$PWD/TCMALLOC_LIB/libtcmalloc.so

 This will be in effect until you exit the current shell.

-NOTE: This will affect ALL binaries run in that environment that dynamically link to libc.
+NOTE: This will affect ANY binary that you run in that environment: this includes system commands.

 Explicit
 ========

-Alternatively you can source the script with_tcmalloc.sh in this directory, like this:
+Alternatively you can source the script define-with_tcmalloc.sh in this directory, like this:

-source $PWD/with_tcmalloc.sh
+source tools/tcmalloc/with_tcmalloc.sh

-This will define a shell function "with_tcmalloc" that you prefix commands with to define LD_PRELOAD for that single invocation ONLY.
+Which defines a shell function "with_tcmalloc" in the current environment that you can prefix commands with to define LD_PRELOAD for that invocation ONLY.

 For example: